SciCoQA: Quality Assurance for Scientific Paper--Code Alignment: Related Work

-While these works share a similar spirit to ours, i.e., identifying errors in science, they are limited by solely analyzing the paper. \scicodeqa extends beyond the scientific text and considers the code as well, enabling the detection of cross-modal error types, such as implementations that deviate from the paper description or omissions in the paper or code that are crucial for understanding and reproducibility.
-Furthermore, \scicodeqa utilizes constructed errors to scale up the quantity and diversity in the computational science domain, while also providing challenging real-world discrepancies between paper and code.
+While these works share a similar spirit to ours, i.e., identifying errors in science, they are limited by solely analyzing the paper. \scicodeqa extends beyond the scientific text and considers the code as well, enabling the detection of cross-modal error types, such as implementations that deviate from the paper description or omissions in the paper or the code that are crucial for understanding and reproducibility.
+Conceptually, our task can be viewed as a form of cross-modal claim verification \citep{thorne-etal-2018-fever,wadden-etal-2020-fact}, where the evidence source is a codebase rather than text.
+Furthermore, \scicodeqa utilizes constructed errors to scale the quantity and diversity in the computational science domain, while also providing challenging real-world discrepancies between paper and code.\looseness=-1

-\paragraph{Comment-Code Inconsistency} Our task is related to Code-Comment Inconsistency (CCI) detection, where natural language comments that no longer match a piece of code, e.g., after adding a feature to a function, need to be identified.
+\paragraph{Code-Comment Inconsistency} Our task is also related to Code-Comment Inconsistency (CCI) detection, where natural language comments that no longer match a piece of code need to be identified, e.g., after adding a feature to a function.
 Early CCI research relied on rule-based systems to identify outdated comments \citep{fragile-comments-ratol-robillard-2017}.
-Subsequently, bi-encoders \citep{code-comment-siamese-rabbi-siddik-2020} and cross-encoders \citep{code-comment-bert-steiner-zhang-2022} have been employed. \citet{deep-inconsistency-panthaplackel-2021} further extended this to dynamic settings, learning to detect inconsistency arising from code updates.
+Subsequently, bi-encoders and cross-encoders have been employed \citep{code-comment-siamese-rabbi-siddik-2020, code-comment-bert-steiner-zhang-2022}. \citet{deep-inconsistency-panthaplackel-2021} further extended CCI to dynamic settings, learning to detect inconsistency arising from code updates.
 Recently, LLMs have been deployed for both detection and rectification \citep{dau-etal-2024-docchecker, code-comment-llm-rong-etal-2025}.
-These methods deal with local and small inputs, typically taking a single function and an inline comment or docstring as input to detect the CCI. \scicodeqa is crucially much more ambitious: it requires performing a global alignment, by reasoning over a dense scientific paper and a long, multi-file code repository to find inconsistencies.
+These methods deal with local and small inputs, typically taking a single function and an inline comment or docstring as input to detect the CCI. \scicodeqa is substantially more ambitious: it requires performing a global alignment by reasoning over a dense scientific paper and a long, multi-file code repository to find inconsistencies.